1995–96 Los Angeles Lakers season: Notable incidents

+Aftermath

-Following the season, Johnson decided to retire for the second time and for good, after the Lakers' loss to the Rockets in the opening round of the NBA playoffs.
-Meanwhile, Divac was traded to the Charlotte Hornets, Peeler and George Lynch were both dealt to the Vancouver Grizzlies, Strong signed as a free agent with the Orlando Magic, and Threatt was released to free agency.
+Following the season, Johnson decided to retire for the second and final time, after the Lakers' loss to the Rockets in the opening round of the NBA playoffs.
+Meanwhile, Divac was traded to the Charlotte Hornets after seven seasons with the Lakers, Peeler and Lynch were both traded to the Vancouver Grizzlies, Strong signed as a free agent with the Orlando Magic, and Threatt was released to free agency.